fastify/fastify/README.md

 ### Quick start

-Good tools make API's development quicker and easier to maintain that if you did everything by hand.
+Good tools make API development quicker and easier to maintain than doing everything manually.

-The [Fastify CLI](https://github.com/fastify/fastify-cli) is a command line interface tool that can create a new project, add plugins, services and perform a variety of development tasks such as testing, and started the project.
+The [Fastify CLI](https://github.com/fastify/fastify-cli), is a command line interface tool that can create new projects, manage plugins, and perform a variety of development tasks testing and running the application.

 The goal in this guide is to build and run a simple Fastify project, using the [Fastify CLI](https://github.com/fastify/fastify-cli) while adhering to the Style Guide recommendations that benefit every Fastify project.